-You can change scenarios, such as retiring at age 56, 61, 65, 67 or age 70.
-You can opt to have the money last until age 87 or age 100, and you can assume your retirement money is generating investment returns of 2%, 3%, 5% or 7%.
+You can change scenarios, such as retiring at age 57, 61, 65, 67 or age 70.
+You can opt to have the money last until at least the age of 90 or until at least the age 100, and you can assume your retirement money is generating investment returns of 2%, 3%, 5% or 7%.

 Note: The figures in the SuperGuide Retirement Reckoner assume you can access your super benefits, that is you have reached your preservation age, and if you’re under the age of 65, that you have also retired from the workforce.
 If you were born after June 1964, you cannot access your super benefits until you turn 60 years of age (your preservation age).
-If you’re planning to rely on your super benefits when you retire, age 56 is the current minimum age at which you can access super (preservation age) if born before July 1961, and is moving to age 57 from July 2017, for those born from 1 July 1961 until 30 June 1962, and eventually moving to age 60 for those born on or after 1 July 1964 (for more information see SuperGuide article Accessing super: What is my preservation age?).
+If you’re planning to rely on your super benefits when you retire, age 57 is the current minimum age at which you can access super (preservation age) for those born from 1 July 1961 until 30 June 1962, and eventually moving to age 60 for those born on or after 1 July 1964 (for more information see SuperGuide article Accessing super: What is my preservation age?).